Learn why your dog is unique, from the tip of the nose to the shape of the toes—plus everything in between.

 Brachycephaly (BMP3) | Natural Bobtail (T) | Hind Dewclaws (LMBR1)

 We are discovering the genetic basis for an increasing number of other body features, including dew claws and the shape of a dog’s head.
 Take our surveys to help us make new discoveries!More Trait Information

 Physical performance traits are interesting for all dogs, especially those that want to perform in more strenuous environments.More Trait Information

 Inbreeding Coefficient | MHC Class II – DLA DRB1 | MHC Class II – DLA DQA1 and DQB1

 Diversity of the maternal and paternal haplotypes in the Major Histocompatibility Complex (MHC) region of the genome has been found in some studies to be associated with the incidence of certain autoimmune diseases.
 Dogs that have less diversity in the MHC region haplotypes—i.e. the Dog Leukocyte Antigen (DLA) inherited from the mother is similar to the DLA inherited from the father—are considered less immunologically diverse.More Trait Information

 Body size is a complex trait that is affected by both genetic and environmental variation.
-Our genetic analysis includes genes that, together, explain over 80% of the variation in dog body size.More Trait Information
+Our genetic analysis includes genes that, together, explain over 80 percent of the variation in dog body size.More Trait Information

 Where other tests just tell you the breeds in your dog, Embark actually looks at the genetic basis of appearance to explain why your dog looks like your dog.
-See how closely your dog resembles other Embark dogs with the same trait genes, even if their breed mix is different!
-These traits can even help you guess what your dog’s offspring might look like if they have puppies.
+See how closely your pup resembles other Embark dogs with the same trait genes, even if their breed mix is different!
+These traits can even help you guess what your dog’s offspring might look like.